sduchene-208/sduchene-208/README.md

-- 👋 Hi, I’m @sduchene-208
+- 👋 Hi, I’m Steven and I can help your data talk
 - 👀 I’m interested in ...
-Data Analytics with a particular passion for healthcare analytics
+Data Analytics with a particular passion for healthcare & pharmaceutical analytics
 - 🌱 I’m currently learning ...
 Machine Learning and Artificial Intelligence
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... https://sduchene-208.github.io/